-- Slide the flanges over each nipple and adjust until they’re securely attached and creating an airtight seal around each breast.
+- Slide the flanges over each nipple and adjust until they’re securely attached, creating an airtight seal around each breast.

-- Turn on the pump and proceed with regular expression as per your lactation consultant’s instruction or the pump manufacturer’s guidelines.
+- Turn on the pump and proceed with regular expression per your lactation consultant’s instructions or the pump manufacturer’s guidelines.